oaknational/oak-ai-lesson-assistant/apps/nextjs/src/mocks/readme.md

 To solve this, we provide mocks and rather than importing these files directly, we have some subpath aliases.

-In config, you will see lines like this:
+In package.json, you will see lines like this:

 ```
-...{
+"imports": {
   "next/navigation": {
     "storybook": "./src/mocks/next/navigation.ts",
     "default": "next/navigation"